bigfoott/MMM-PokemonGOEvents/README.md

 ## Using the Module

-To install this module, clone this repository into `~/MagicMirror/modules` and install the necessary dependencies:
+To install this module, clone this repository into the `MagicMirror/modules` folder and install the necessary dependencies:
 ```
 git clone https://github.com/bigfoott/MMM-PokemonGOEvents.git
 cd MMM-PokemonGOEvents